TackieTack/Sprinternship-test/README.md

-# git-practice
+# Sprinternship-test

 intro to git

-hello, this is a change to the reader
+hello, this is a change to the readme